whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-25-Sprezza-Box-Subscription-October-2016-Review-Coupon.md

 **Classic** Business Card Holder, *Value $15*

-A business card holder is a must for my husband because he travels a lot for business and you just never know when you meet people for networking no matter where you are.
+A business card holder is a must carry at all times for my husband because he travels a lot for business and you just never know when you meet people for networking no matter where you are.

 <br>

 [![Classic Business Card Holder](http://whatsupmailbox.com/images/SprezzaBoxOctober2016ClassicBusinessCardHolder02.jpg)](http://www.sprezzabox.com?rfsn=103516.e98b8){:target="_blank"}

 This card holder is all silver and all stylishly sleek.
 It fits business cards perfectly and snaps closed without any issue.
-The only problem I encountered is because it's silver allover, it does easily transfer fingerprints and smudges easily when handling it, but one simple swipe with a cloth and it's all gone.
+The only problem I encountered is because it's silver allover, it does transfer fingerprints and smudges easily when handling it, but one simple swipe with a cloth and it's all gone.

 <br>